 2. Be Aware and Drive With Care – The unexpected can happen at any time.
 Watch for vulnerable road users like cyclists, pedestrians, motorcyclists.
 Animals can show up by surprise too.

-The perils of distracted driving – like using a cell phone, texting, grooming or eating when behind the wheel – are detailed in a recent Vancouver Sun article.
+The perils of distracted driving – like using a cell phone, texting, grooming or eating when behind the wheel – are detailed in a Vancouver Sun article.
 Distracted driving contributed to 104 deaths in B.C., in 2010, RCMP statistics show.
 It’s illegal to a use a hand-held communication device like a cellphone and certain other electronic items while driving.
-Take the Focus on Driving quiz to see how closely you’re paying attention when you’re in the driver’s seat.
+Beware of all driver distractions and focus on the road.

 Be the best driver you can be — drive for the conditions while staying within the speed limit, watch the road ahead, obey traffic signs, use your turn signals and yield whenever possible.
 If you’ve never liked driving or you’ve been in a crash that has shaken you up, find a driving instructor who offers “driver rehabilitation” to boost your skills and confidence.